lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-3: Usage of canonical bridge

 Usage of the bridge, canonical for the L2 network, is highly encouraged.
-If the native bridge does not exist, is not a public good, or is closed-sourced, it is okay to go with the most "canonical-ish" option.
+If the native bridge does not exist, is not a public good, or is closed-sourced.
+Most "canonical like " options may be suitable.

 #### R-4: L2 wstETH token upgradable

-The bridged token should be upgradable by the Lido DAO to be future-proof (support of new standards, passing additional data, etc.) and to provide a foundation for potential stETH bridging without incurring liquidity fragmentation.
+The bridged token contract should be deployed behind a proxy with the ability to set the proxy admin on a case-by-case basis (or even eventually ossify).
+This allows the token to be future-proof (support of new standards, passing additional data, etc.) and provides a foundation for potential stETH bridging without incurring liquidity fragmentation.

-If a dedicated upgradable bridge is not deployed (R-5), it must provide the capability to set/change the bridge instance used.
+If a dedicated bridge endpoint contract is not deployed behind a proxy (**R-5**), it must provide the capability to set/change the bridge contract instance used.

 ### The Lido DAO recognition recommendations by the NEW

-The recommendations from R-5 to R-8 are crucial for the recognition of the bridged wstETH endpoints by the Lido DAO.
+The recommendations **R-5...R-8** are highly encouraged to follow for the recognition of the bridged wstETH endpoints by the Lido DAO.

-The recommendations starting from R-9 are not crucial but significantly contribute to the likelihood of the Lido DAO recognition.
+The recommendations starting from **R-9** are also encouraged and may significantly contribute to the likelihood of the Lido DAO recognition.

 #### R-5: Bridging L1 Lido DAO decisions

-Control over the contracts endpoints must be passed to the Lido DAO Agent on L1.
-The proposed method of doing this is to use a dedicated governance executor contract on L2.
+A dedicated governance executor contract should be set as an admin the of the L2 endpoint contracts.

 Examples:
 - [`OptimismBridgeExecutor`](https://optimistic.etherscan.io/address/0xefa0db536d2c8089685630fafe88cf7805966fc3);